INTO-CPS-Association/DTaaS/deploy/services/runner/GITLAB-RUNNER.md

 1. Localhost Installation - uses `deploy/docker/.env.local`
 1. Server Installation - uses `deploy/docker/.env.server`

-Ensure these files are properly set up.
+It is assumed you have set these up as part of the installation of the overall DTaaS software.
+If not, ensure these are properly set up.

 We need to register the runner with the GitLab instance so that they may communicate with each other.
 In this directory, the file `runner-config.toml`